dwf/rescued-scipy-wiki/Cookbook/Matplotlib/CustomLogLabels.rst

 #format rst

 Example of how to replace the default log-plot exponential labels with integer labels.
 The same method will work for any kind of custom labeling.
-This example was pulled from the Python-list mailing list and the original can be found [`http://mail.python.org/pipermail/python-list/2006-February/369976.html`_ here].
+This example was pulled from the Python-list mailing list and the original can be found `here <http://mail.python.org/pipermail/python-list/2006-February/369976.html>`_.

 ::